 Vaccines and your job

-The Pfizer vaccine is free and will be available to everyone in Aotearoa aged 12 and over.
+COVID-19 vaccination is free and available to everyone in Aotearoa aged 12 and over.
 The vaccine helps protect you, your whānau and your workmates.

 If you need support to get vaccinated — for example, taking time off to get your vaccination — talk to your employer.